-The approach to market risk management is based on the technical provisions' expected cash flows, the interest rate level and the valid solvency position.
-The characteristic shared by all with-profit technical provision items is the technical rate of interest and client bonuses.
-The technical provision's cash flows are relatively predictable, as policy surrenders or supplementary additional investments are limited in the majority of with-profit insurance policies.
+The approach to market risk management is based on the technical provisions' expected cash flows, the interest level and the valid solvency position.
+A common feature for all elements of with-profit liabilities is the guaranteed rate and bonuses.
+The cash flows of the portfolio are relatively predictable, as policy surrenders or supplementary additional investments are limited in the majority of with-profit insurance policies.